We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Extensive template library: Thousands of pre-built Zap templates (including many with AI) can help get you started quickly.

-The OG of no-code workflows: Being a long-time champion of the space means that they have many years of added features, but this also means it's more difficult to evolve significantly.
+Legacy complexity: Being a long-time champion of the space means they have many years of added features, making it more difficult to evolve quickly compared to modern alternatives.

 Pricing

-Professional: Starting from $19.99/month (billed annually) – multi-step Zaps, unlimited premium apps, Tables, Forms, and MCP included.
+Professional: $19.99/month (billed annually) for multi-step Zaps, unlimited premium apps, and AI fields

-Enterprise: Custom pricing – unlimited users, advanced admin controls, observability.
+Enterprise: Custom pricing for unlimited users, advanced admin controls, and observability

 4.